zcorpan/html-parser-book/manuscript/parser.md

 &#x41;
 ```

 The first one is a decimal character reference, the second one is hexadecimal.
 They both map to the character "A".
 The hexadecimal form is case-insensitive, including the "x".
-The semicolon is required for authors, but the parser will infer it if it’s missing.
+The semicolon is required for authors, but the parser will infer it if it's missing.
 If the number is 0, or outside Unicode’s range (greater than 0x10FFFF), or if it’s in the surrogate range (0xD800 to 0xDFFF), then it will expand to the replacement character (U+FFFD), and it will also be a parse error.

 A difference from HTML 4.01, and from XML for that matter, is what some of the numerical character references map to, that would otherwise map to control characters.
 The HTML standard has this mapping table for numeric character references: